 This will project vertices along a chosen axis until they touch the shrink target.
 Vertices that never touch the shrink target are left in their original position.

-- This allows you to select the allowed direction(s) of the shrink along the selected axis.
-If both options are enabled, the modifier tries both ways and selects the closest hit.
+This allows you to select the allowed direction(s) of the shrink along the selected axis.
+If both options are enabled, both ways are evaluated and the closest hit is selected.

 - Invert Cull